Hernia Repair FAQs in Houston, TX

 It is rare for my patients to stay in a hospital.
 Only patients with other medical conditions may require an overnight hospital stay.

 My hernia has been “repaired” at least 3 times.
 Can it be repaired so that it will not come back?

 Most hernias that had been repaired with a Tension technique can usually be repaired with a Non-tension technique.
 There are a few occasions, however, in which conversion to an open is required.

-What increases my chances of complications after an operation?
+What increases my chances of complications after Hernia Surgery?